I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/ns-video-_video_access_range.md

 </td>
 </tr>
 </table>

-`RangeShareable`

-Is set to <b>TRUE</b> if the access range described by this element can be shared with another driver and/or device or to <b>FALSE</b> if the range cannot be shared.

-Is ignored by VideoPortSetTrappedEmulatorPorts.

-`RangeStart`

-Specifies the bus-relative base address of a memory or I/O port range for an element in the access ranges array passed to <a href="..\video\nf-video-videoportverifyaccessranges.md">VideoPortVerifyAccessRanges</a> or returned by <a href="..\video\nf-video-videoportgetaccessranges.md">VideoPortGetAccessRanges</a>.

-Specifies the bus-relative base address of an I/O port range for an array to be passed to <a href="..\video\nf-video-videoportsettrappedemulatorports.md">VideoPortSetTrappedEmulatorPorts</a>.

-`RangeVisible`

-Is ignored if the miniport driver's <a href="..\video\nc-video-pvideo_hw_find_adapter.md">HwVidFindAdapter</a> function is setting up the access ranges array.

-Is set to <b>TRUE</b> by VGA-compatible miniport drivers and passed to <b>VideoPortSetTrappedEmulatorPorts</b> to enable direct access to the I/O port range by a full-screen MS-DOS application.
-If set to <b>FALSE</b>, application-issued instructions continue to be trapped and forwarded to the miniport driver's <i>SvgaHwIoXxx</i> function for validation.

 ## Remarks
 The miniport driver must claim legacy resources in its <a href="https://msdn.microsoft.com/library/windows/hardware/ff552644">DriverEntry</a> or <a href="..\video\nc-video-pvideo_hw_legacyresources.md">HwVidLegacyResources</a> function.